 Maybe this is in my head and I’m just really socially awkward.
 Maybe I smell.
 But when I ask other travelers who are reintegrating into life back home, they say the same thing.
 They speak of the weird looks they get and the walls people put up.
 Readjusting after extended time away is already difficult, and this just makes it harder.

-One of the greatest joys about traveling the world is that it makes you comfortable talking with strangers.
+One of the greatest joys of traveling the world is that it makes you comfortable talking with strangers.
 It makes you more outgoing and more at ease.
 We get good at making new friends.

 Coming home to the opposite way of thinking is quite an adjustment, one I don’t really like.
 It’s off-putting.
 You have to work to break down barriers.
 People always think the worst.
 Few people seem interested in just having a conversation for the sake of having a conversation.